QUESTDwarfs/galaxy_dataproducts/README.md

 # galaxy_dataproducts
-Reduced data products grouped by galaxy
+Reduced, analysis-ready data products grouped by galaxy.

+READMEs in each directory detail the contents.